jamesvsshark/full-stack-starter-2023/README.md

 - Allow users to sign up and register
 - Has user based roles and policies
 - Collects and mutates data via forms
+- Mantains a consistent and pleasant user experience

+## This projects goal is simple:
+### Provoide a starter that can be easily reused for rapid prototyping or a solid foundation.

 ### Why?